Early Muslim conquests: Conquest of Egypt: 639–642

-The war at sea
+Arab–Byzantine naval warfare

-The Roman empire had traditionally dominated the Mediterranean and the Black Sea with major naval bases at Constantinople, Acre, Alexandria and Carthage.
+The Byzantine Empire had traditionally dominated the Mediterranean and the Black Sea with major naval bases at Constantinople, Acre, Alexandria and Carthage.
 In 652, the Arabs won their first victory at sea off Alexandria, which was followed by the temporary Muslim conquest of Cyprus.
 As Yemen had been a center of maritime trade, Yemeni sailors were brought to Alexandria to start building an Islamic fleet for the Mediterranean.

 The Muslim fleet was based in Alexandria and used Acre, Tyre and Beirut as its forward bases.
 The core of the fleet's sailors were Yemeni, but the shipwrights who built the ships were Iranian and Iraqi.
-In the "Battle of the Masts" off Cape Chelidonia in Anatolia in 655, the Muslims defeated the Roman fleet in a series of boarding actions.
-As a result, the Romans began a major expansion of their navy, which was matched by the Arabs, leading to a naval arms race.
-From the early 8th century onward, the Muslim fleet would launch annual raids on the coastline on the Roman empire in Anatolia and Greece.
+In the Battle of the Masts off Cape Chelidonia in Anatolia in 655, the Muslims defeated the Byzantine fleet in a series of boarding actions.
+As a result, the Byzantines began a major expansion of their navy, which was matched by the Arabs, leading to a naval arms race.
+From the early 8th century onward, the Muslim fleet would launch annual raids on the coastline on the Byzantine empire in Anatolia and Greece.

 As part of the arms race, both sides sought new technology to improve their warships.
 The Muslim warships had a larger forecastle, which was used to mount a stone-throwing engine.
-The Romans invented "Greek fire", an incendiary weapon that led the Muslims to cover their ships with water-soaked cotton.
+The Byzantines invented Greek fire, an incendiary weapon that led the Muslims to cover their ships with water-soaked cotton.
 A major problem for the Muslim fleet was the shortage of timber, which led the Muslims to seek qualitative instead of quantitative superiority by building bigger warships.
 To save money, the Muslim shipwrights switched from the hull-first method of building ships to the frame-first method.